Ashishdhyani457/Fashionista/README.md

 - Products (men / electronics) and categories listing.
 - Adding products to the cart.
 - Full and quick product view with product information.
-- Complete cart calculations with 5% VAT.
 - User can edit/delete items in the cart.
 - User can set shipping address and checkout (place order of) items in the cart.
 - User can register and log in and manage his/her cart.